mgoellnitz/trackdown/README.md

 The issues are defined and maintained in a single [Markdown][markdown] file following the format given here.

-The [GIT][git] post-commit hook of TrackDown reads the commit messages and modifies that issue collection if your commit messages relate to some of the issues.
+The [GIT][git] post-commit hook or [Mercurial][hg] commit hook of TrackDown reads the commit messages and  modifies that issue collection if your commit messages relate to some of the  issues.

 Additionally a roadmap file is automatically maintained for your tickets.
-This roadmap file groupd the issue headline in groups according to their version label and illustrated progress counting issues in progress and resolved issues.
+This roadmap file groups the issue's headlines in groups according to their version label and illustrated progress counting issues in progress and resolved issues.